juji/Soul-Recycling-Simulation/README.md

 It's about human nature, existence, and all that bla bla bla... wrapped neatly in a 3d ball.

 Will it expand...? i like to turn this on for a weekend and see how they evolve.
 Like an expanding ball.
+Or an imploding one.
+Turns out, it moves to a predetermined number, based on birth-rate and average lifespan.

 I personally love good food, good movie and good weed.